Calculator in React

 Adding States

-Now let’s make logic for this calculator, for that we have to define some states.
-We have imported here useState hook, and then we have added two states, one for calc which calculation and other for result to update the dynamic result.
+Now let’s make logic for this calculator, for that, we have to define some states.
+We have imported here useState hook, and then we have added two states, one for calc which is a calculation, and the other for a result to update the dynamic result.
 After that, we have added an array of operators.

 import { useState } from 'react';